WemyssJ/RvTK/README.md

 ### Uninstalling RvTK

-RvTK includes a dedicated uninstaller that allows users to remove the add-in and manage stored configuration settings.
+RvTK includes a uninstaller that allows users to remove the add-in and manage stored configuration settings.

-The uninstaller is located at: %appdata%\RvTK\RvTK uinstaller\uninstaller.exe
+The uninstaller is located at:

+%appdata%\RvTK\RvTK uinstaller\uninstaller.exe

 ---

 ## Enterprise Deployment